 Now let's look at some of these materials a bit more closely.
-Here is an example of an activity guide, for the Land Cover activity.
+Here is an example of an activity guide, for the Bear's Shadow activity.

 The activity guides are structured to help you lead learners through hands-on science activities.